hosant/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk medians2](figure/medians2-1.png)

-* The five minute interval that, on average, contains the maximum number of steps is 835.
+* The five minute interval that, on average, contains the **maximum number of steps** is 835.

 ## Imputing missing values

+The strategy used to impute the missing values is to use the average for each 5-minute interval over all the days.
 The following code calculates the number of missing values and fills them with the average for that 5-minute interval.

 ```r